How much will the legal fees be?

 How long will my purchase take?

 How long it will take from the offer being accepted until completion will depend on a number of factors.
 The average transaction takes between 8-12 weeks.
 It can be quicker or slower, depending on factors such as: the number of parties in the chain; the time it takes for finance to be arranged; title problems needing to be resolved; surveys revealing items of disrepair which require rectification; some parties in the chain not wanting to complete quickly.
 For example, if you are purchasing an empty freehold property with no mortgage required the purchase could complete in 4 to 6 weeks.
 However, if you are purchasing a property where there are a number of parties in the chain (and especially if issues arise which need to be resolved), this can take significantly longer - commonly 3 months plus.
-In such, a situation additional charges would apply.
+In such a situation, in order to protect your interests, additional charges may apply.

 What are the stages in the process?